 I then have a walk up to the usual Buddha temple to get some pictures at sunset but I arrive there too late and the crowd of young travelers enjoying the last light of the day getting ready to party is not what I’m looking for in those days of seclusion from the nasty, noisy and foody world outside of the paradise on earth.

 Today I finished the teapot, and I’m committed to drinking more water.

 I start feeling a bit hungry, and I expect to hit the bottom (the worst moment, when the body is absorbing the bad stuff, that is what’s left after some days of fasting) tomorrow.

 Let’s see if I can practice meditation and detach from the past and the present.

 When I wake up the hunger is gone.
 It seems that it’s more likely to be present in the afternoons than in the mornings.

-I do feel a bit tired, but it’s probably because I went to sleep at 11pm and a live concert in Pai kept everyone awaken for a while… but was Saturday night and people are the right to party!
+I do feel a bit tired, but it’s probably because I went to sleep at 11pm and a live concert in Pai kept everyone awakens for a while… but was Saturday night and people are the right to party!

-Instead of walking I practice Yoga for about half hour and then I meet the comrades for the breakfast.
+Instead of walking, I practice Yoga for about half hour and then I meet the comrades for the breakfast.
 Those juices are really good and nutrient, or at least this is what my brain is telling me.